-Partners: Equinor, Total, Gassco, LTDA, Schlumberger
+Equinor, TotalEnergies, Gassco, LedaFlow Technologies, Schlumberger

 LTDA contributes to the CO2 FACT project, with the goal of delivering to the market a LedaFlow software suite capable of performing typical flow assurance simulations required for CO2 pipelines and wells design and operations.

+The success of full-scale carbon capture and storage (CCS) projects relies on all parts of the system being designed properly.
+Design of the pipeline transporting CO2 is one of the most important part.
 Transport of pure CO2 normally takes place in one homogenous phase and the physics is relatively well understood and modelled.
 In industrial applications however, CO2 is often mixed with small amounts of other substances and present in multiple phases.

 The ambition of the CO2 FACT project is to overcome the current limitations of multiphase flow models when it comes to accurately model the complex thermal-hydraulic phenomena that might occur during transport of CO2 with impurities.

 LedaFlow already includes a general single component module, which will be validated for pure CO2 using experimental data gathered during the CO2 FACT project.
 The software will then be further developed to support CO2 with impurities.
 Finally, the accuracy of the LedaFlow simulations will be assessed using data from new experiments.

 Improve the LedaFlow models allowing the industry to reduce safety margins, thanks to an increased prediction accuracy of liquid amounts and pressure drop in oil and gas transport systems.

 J. Kjølaas ; I. E. Smith ; C. Brekken, “Pseudo slug flow in viscous oil systems – experiments and modelling with LedaFlow“, BHR-2018-461.